A-Garg/reptiles/README.md

 * `NCBI_reptile_list.txt`: a list of NCBI reptile species and their taxonomy ids.
 * `Reptile comparison.xlsx`: an Excel workbook containing separate worksheets with lists of reptiles.
 The worksheets correspond to the counts outputted to the console.

+### Technical notes

+* The script only looks for NCBI reptile species, not subspecies.
+When comparing NCBI species with RDB, the script only chooses RDB species that are from the current name column, and that are binomials (two words).
+Otherwise, the RDB species is classified as a synonym.
+* None of these categories overlap: "aff.", "cf.", "sp.", hybrid, numbered, synonym.
+If there is a reptile that is in two of the previous categories, it enters only the highest category according to the following rank: synonym > "aff." = "cf." = "sp." = hybrid > numbered.

 ## Questions?
 For any questions, please email Akhil (email address written at top of `NCBI_reptiles.py`).